Large Language Models are In-context Teachers for Knowledge Reasoning: Methodology

+The general framework of our proposed methods and our prompting format is shown in Figure~\ref{fig:pipeline}.
+We first introduce \selfexp{}, where the student and teacher are the same (Section~\ref{sec:selfexp}), as a straightforward implementation of the encoding specificity hypothesis.
+We then extend this approach to employing a different teacher model (Section~\ref{sec:teachback}).

-Motivated by the encoding specificity, we would like our CoTs to match the training corpus similar to the test data distribution.
-In order to achieve this, we propose SELF-EXPLAIN where we directly prompt the LLM to elicit the explanation.
-The overall pipeline of our approach is shown in Fig.~\ref{fig:pipeline}.
-The LLM will leverage the encoded knowledge it deems related to the provided question so as to finish the according generation.
-Those self-explanations are then used as in-context CoT exemplars for ICL.
-Formally, we consider a setting where we have some data $(x,y)$ sampled from the distribution $p^{\ast}$ and $p^{\text{test}}\approx p^{\ast}$.
-We show $y$ does not have to be ground-truth in Sec.~\ref{para:correct_self_exp}.
-We assume no human-crafted CoTs are available and define the best CoT as $\pi^{\ast}:= \text{argmax}_{\pi}P(y|x,\pi,\theta)$.
-Self-explanation is represented as,
+\looseness=-1000 Motivated by the encoding specificity, we would like our in-context exemplars of reasoning to match the LLMs' training corpus containing information similar to the task data.
+To achieve this, we directly prompt an LLM to elicit its explanation for some question-answer pairs of task data.
+Such self-explaining is actually how humans integrate new information with their existing knowledge~\citep{chi1989self}.
+Similarly, the LLM is expected to utilize its existing encoded knowledge relevant to the unseen question provided, in order to generate its explanations.
+These self-explanations are then used as in-context exemplars of reasoning to prompt the model itself.

+\paragraph{Eliciting LLMs' Self-explanations.} Formally, we assume access to labeled training data where we have some data $(x,y)$ sampled from the distribution $p^{\text{train}}$ and assume $p^{\text{test}}\approx p^{\text{train}}$.
+We consider a realistic setting where human-crafted CoTs are not available.
+We define an oracle CoT as